sulemanbasit/Calgary-Transit-Economic-Gap-Analysis/README.md

 - Optional:
     - Display top 5 and bottom 5 of the communities on the list.
     - Letter Grades for easier interpretation

+Display:
+- ArcGIS was used to visualize via map to allow easier understanding of our findings.
+- We implemented streamlit library to develop an interactive web app and host our findings in (including the map data from ArcGIS), letting the user the option to manipulate the parameters to see how the results change.